ohdsi-studies/Covid19Icarius/README.md

                              fileName = "<directory location of outputFolder/export>")
   ```

+  If you are unable to utilize the `OhdsiSharing` package, you may utilize a SFTP client of your choosing (e.g. FileZilla) and upload through that tool.
+If you have questions, contact the [study coordinator](mailto:kristin.kostka@iqvia.com).

 License
 =======
 The Covid19IncidenceRasInhibitors (the Incidence study) and COVID5ACESeverity (the Complications study) packages are licensed under Apache License 2.0